 So far we have developed Standing Advice on development and flood risk for England.
 Flood risk standing advice doesn’t apply in Wales.

-Flood risk is an issue that you need to consider if you are planning a new development, whether a home extension or something bigger, or even a change of use.
+Flood risk is an issue that you need to consider if you are planning a new development, whether a home extension or even a change of use.

-Flood risk standing advice for applicants and agents
+Flood risk standing advice (FRSA) for local planning authorities

-LPA users can download our interactive tool to help you decide when to consult us, what the consultation should contain, and how to make a decision on lower risk sites.
+LPAs can download our interactive tool to help decide when to consult us, what the consultation should contain, and how to make a decision on lower risk sites.

-If you have any comments on the contents of the flood risk standing advice please contact either your local Planning Liaison team or Sally Holloway.
+If you have any comments about flood risk standing advice please contact your local planning liaison team or email us at email@example.com